 There is nothing really groundbreaking about designing or implementing TEMPEST shielding to prevent such intercepts.
-Charlatans, petty con artists, and Wikipedia nutcases will mention that the info is secret, but this is just "BBS speak" for "I'm full of shit."
-Ham radio operators have been enclosing RF circuits with metal and tying it to a single ground for over 80 years.
-Yawn...
+Charlatans, petty con artists, nutcases, etc. will mention that the info is "top secret," but this is not true...
+You just need to know where to look :)

-Also, changing your fonts, like the dumb German says, won't really do that much either.
+Also, changing your fonts won't really do that much either.
 If fact, you can even get this method to work without a monitor even connected!

 Although far from an expert, I do understand the hardware concepts of van Eck phreaking and have also gotten it to work under "lab" conditions.
 The following will be a detailed explanation of a starting setup to help you in your experiments.

 This is an overview of what is required to perform a van Eck-style interception.
 You essentially point a wideband, log-periodic directional antenna at your TARGET computer and/or monitor, amplify the recieved signal (usually the pixel clock - 28 MHz or so), then demodulate it to get a new video signal.
 This new video signal is then applied to a HOST monitor, while generating your own horizontal & vertical synchronization signals.

 One tool you may find useful is a Video Breakout Box.
 This is just a standard 15-pin VGA connector with the red/green/blue video and horizontal/vertical synchronization signals running to BNC connectors.
 This is helpful for routing any signal you need via short BNC patch cables.

 Another tool, which is mandatory, is a Video Synchronization Signal Pass-Through Box.
 This is required to allow a separate video card to generate the needed VGA horizontal & vertical synchronization signals.
 We then apply our new "intercepted" video signal on either the red, green, or blue video inputs.